...

 Estate planning requires you to be intentional

-When you consult with one of our experienced estate planning attorneys at the Law Office of Bryan Fagan, we delve into understanding your family dynamics.
-Whether you are married significantly shapes our counsel.
-For instance, being married influences how your assets are distributed.
-In Texas, if you have a spouse and children, your estate plan typically ensures your spouse retains certain assets necessary for their ongoing support, even if you designate other assets for your children.
-Community property laws in Texas protect your spouse’s interests in marital assets, ensuring equitable distribution according to legal standards, regardless of specific bequests in your will.
-This comprehensive approach not only secures your wishes but also ensures your loved ones are well cared for according to your intentions.
+In Texas, if you have a spouse and children, your estate plan typically ensures your spouse retains certain assets necessary for their ongoing support.
+This is true even if you designate other assets for your children.
+Community property laws in Texas protect your spouse’s interests in marital assets.
+They ensure equitable distribution according to legal standards, regardless of specific bequests in your will.

 What to do if your common-law spouse passes away